ThisWeekInBlenderDev/source/templates/YYYY-MM-DD_weekly-news.rst

 Changes to Blender
 ==================

-.. first list changes in master then branches.
+..
+First list changes in master then branches,
+   Order from newest to oldest!

 Example: